-- Snowball hydrangea shrubs grow 4 to 6 feet tall, while the viburnums grow 6 to 10 feet tall.
-If you’re looking at a shrub that is well over 6 feet tall, it is a viburnum.
+- Snowball hydrangea shrubs grow 4 to 6 feet (1 to 2 m.) tall, while the viburnums grow 6 to 10 feet (2 to 3 m.) tall.
+If you’re looking at a shrub that is well over 6 feet (2 m.) tall, it is a viburnum.

 - A snowball viburnum bush won’t tolerate a climate colder than U.S. Department of Agriculture plant hardiness zone 6.
 Snowball bushes growing in colder climates are probably hydrangeas.